Margaritaville singer Jimmy Buffett was a treasured entertainer – Elton John

 The chart-topping song, which was inducted into the Grammy Hall of Fame in 2016, also lent its name to Buffett’s chain of shops, restaurants and resorts along with a radio station.

+“I’m not sure I’ve met many people with as positive an attitude who were as welcoming and giving as Jimmy has been to me, just one of the many thousands of friends he’s had around this world… I really don’t want to believe such a fine man is gone but I’m thankful and lucky for the times we had.”

+Teller shared an image of himself with Buffet on X, and quoted the singer saying: “Where it all ends, I can’t fathom, my friends.
+If I knew I might drop my anchor.”

-Announcing his death on Saturday, Buffett’s Instagram said: “Jimmy passed away peacefully on the night of September 1 surrounded by his family, friends, music and dogs.
+Announcing his death on Saturday, a message on Buffett’s Instagram read: “Jimmy passed away peacefully on the night of September 1 surrounded by his family, friends, music and dogs.

 “He lived his life like a song till the very last breath and will be missed beyond measure by so many.”